-Capitalism is a funny thing when it lets inferior big brand species control our experience of time and overnights on the road.
+Large corporations never saw AirBnB coming.
+This is not a fluff piece on the amazing value of marketplace businesses, rather a warming to what happens we let big brand species control our experience of time and overnights on the road.
 Like the curse of TV and the general exportation of first world culture, it is banal and free of risk.
 McDonalds did to the hamburger what these corporate drones have done to hotels.

 Sure, I get it, from a planning, execution and mass reproduction perspective you want the same furniture, shower curtain, layout, “eating area” theme and cookie that you get as a Hilton Blabbidy Blah Member.

-As an aviation interloper who has resisted all attempts to enter the world of the tenure track of aviation (airline, security, seniority, etc.) I pay very close attention to how my body reacts when put into this petri dish.
+As an aviation interloper who has resisted the siren song of private equity, consulting or the tenure track of aviation, I pay very close attention to how my body reacts when put into this petri dish.

-Yet here I am on the road again, staring at that cookie as the twenty something welcomes me.
+Yet here I am on the road again, staring at that cookie.

 Despite compassion for Kayla’s need to peddle such gift bags and well trained warmth of the Hilton empire, the chemist in me bristles knowing that this cookie is not freshly baked.
 It is laced with sodium and uses specially formulated agents to have it stay soft long after it left any oven.
 If it ever saw one.